"Isn't Your Baby Sleeping Through The Night?"

 And

-countless moms who have realised this, have reported that,
+countless moms who have realized this, have reported that, the instant

 sleep and sleeping through, their baby suddenly slept much better!